washtubs/unite/README.md

 config file reader

 validate state:
-- [ ] every file AND directory in local has a twin in mirror directories: global and description
+- [ ] every file AND directory in local has a twin in mirror directories: global and ~~description~~
+    * this is false for .description, the files in description can be completely different, all that matters is how they *happen* to align, this is true for global though
 - [ ] no file in local is a symlink
+- [ ] no file in local is hidden (besides reserved folders)
 - [ ] check for contradictory predicates **(right now, this does not exist)**
-- [ ] trim extraneous files in description directory (not critical)
+- [x] ~~trim extraneous files in description directory (not critical)~~
+ * not necessary or preferrable, the point of the description dir is to be decoupled from any particular unite dir, so extraneous files are fine, and should be expected

 resolve predicates to actions.
 - [ ] encrypt[key1] should find key1 on the local machine and encrypt or decrypt depending on the direction.